Reaffirmation of the College of Staten

 Dear Members of the College Community:

-Along with The City University of New York (CUNY), CSI has implemented policies and practices that I fully support to promote non-discrimination, affirmative action, diversity, and inclusion.
-I personally acknowledge that organizational leaders must champion the effort to foster equality and must serve as role models in our campus community.
-Consequently, I remain dedicated to ensuring that CSI is consistently compliant with CUNY’s Policy on Equal Opportunity and Non-Discrimination, as well as CUNY’s Policy on Sexual Misconduct.
+Along with The City University of New York (CUNY), CSI has implemented policies and practices to foster non-discrimination, affirmative action, diversity, and inclusion, all of which I fully support.
+I am sure you agree that CSI is enriched by the strengths of the people and perspectives represented here.
+Accordingly, I am committed to CSI’s compliance with CUNY’s Policy on Equal Opportunity and Non-Discrimination, as well as CUNY’s Policy on Sexual Misconduct.

-The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees, and to admit and provide services for students, without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex, sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, status as a victim of domestic violence/stalking/sex offenses, unemployment status, or any other legally prohibited basis in accordance with federal, state, and city laws.
-Italian Americans are also included among CUNY’s protected groups and, as a federal contractor, CUNY engages in affirmative action consistent with federal requirements as well.
-I invite you to view the Equal Opportunity Policy in its entirety.
+The Equal Opportunity and Non-Discrimination Policy states CUNY’s commitment to recruit, employ, retain, promote, and provide benefits to employees, and to admit and provide services for students, without regard to race, color, creed, national origin, ethnicity, ancestry, religion, age, sex (including pregnancy, childbirth, and related conditions), sexual orientation, gender, gender identity, marital status, partnership status, disability, genetic information, alienage, citizenship, military or veteran status, status as a victim of domestic violence/stalking/sex offenses, unemployment status, or any other legally prohibited basis in accordance with federal, state, and city laws.
+Additionally, as a federal contractor, CUNY engages in affirmative action for women, minorities, individuals with disabilities, and veterans consistent with federal requirements for employees.
+Italian Americans are also included among CUNY’s protected groups.
+I invite you to view the Equal Opportunity Policy in its entirety, including complaint procedures and the prohibition against retaliation.

 William J. Fritz, PhD